Guidelines for industry emergency response plans

 Spill.
-An unauthorized release or discharge of a dangerous good into the environment.
+Any unauthorized release or discharge of a dangerous good into the environment.

 A company should have a policy statement reflecting its commitment to emergency prevention and preparedness.
 The statement is usually signed by a senior official such as the Chief Executive Officer or the company president.
 A policy statement should include:

-- a schedule for review and for testing/exercising of the plan.
+- a schedule for review and for testing/exercising the plan

 The purpose of formulating a response plan is to develop a state of readiness which will allow for a prompt and orderly response to an emergency.
 This section of a response plan should state the intent and scope of the plan.
 Response plans should be structured around four major objectives:

-- ensuring an orderly and timely decision-making and response process (notification, standard operating procedures); and
+- ensuring orderly and timely decision-making and response process (notification, standard operating procedures)

 The terms of reference for the plan should include such items as:

-A Mitigation Plan is a separate aspect to a response plan, but can be used to determine the scope of response preparedness and tactical (operational) decisions.
+A Mitigation Plan is a separate aspect of a response plan but can be used to determine the scope of response preparedness and tactical (operational) decisions.

 The second step of the process is to determine the risk of an incident associated with each hazard.
 The basic procedure in a risk analysis is as follows:

-- calculate the quantity of material that may be released in each failure, estimate the probability of such occurrences, and
+- calculate the quantity of material that may be released in each failure, estimate the probability of such occurrences

 This combination of consequences and probability will allow the hazards to be ranked in a logical fashion to indicate the zones of important risk.
 Criteria should then be established by which the quantified level of risk may be considered acceptable to all parties concerned.

 To reduce or eliminate risk, consideration should also be given to spill prevention and spill mitigation in conjunction with the preparation of a response plan.
-For this purpose, workers involved in operating the plant, equipment or systems should be encouraged to provide information concerning weaknesses in systems or operating procedures, "near misses," and potential problems they have observed, along with recommended measures for prevention/mitigation of such occurrences.
+For this purpose, workers involved in operating the plant, equipment or systems should be encouraged to provide information concerning weaknesses in systems or operating procedures, 'near misses', and potential problems they have observed, along with recommended measures for prevention or mitigation of such occurrences.

-In certain cases a particular industry may be bound to follow procedures recommended in Codes of Practice.
-Codes of Practice reflect an ethic, an attitude, and method of thinking abut the way in which member companies do business and their role in society.
+In certain cases, a particular industry may be bound to follow procedures recommended in Codes of Practice.
+Codes of Practice reflect an ethic, an attitude, and a method of thinking about the way in which member companies do business and their role in society.
 Industry associations should be contacted in identifying appropriate codes.
-A good example of Codes of Practice are those under the "Responsible Care" initiative of the Chemistry Industry Association of Canada.
+A good example of Codes of Practice is those under the 'Responsible Care' initiative of the Chemistry Industry Association of Canada.

 The response plan should identify the transition from normal operations to emergency operations and the delegation of authority from operations personnel to emergency response personnel.
 For this purpose, the plan should identify an emergency response organization with appropriate lines of authority and how the response management will escalate.
 Responsibilities for decision making should be clearly shown in an emergency organization chart.
 The plan should identify each responder's position, mission, duties and reporting relationship (refer to Incident Command System below).
 Sufficient details should be provided to ensure that all critical activities are covered.

-The provincial government endorsed emergency response organization is the international Incident Command System (ICS).
-Though not legally required, industries that pose a significant risk that necessitates an Incident Management Team must use the ICS for emergency management (both organization and protocols) to receive response plan approval by the ministry.
+The provincial government endorsed an emergency response organization is the international Incident Command System (ICS).
+Though not legally required, industries that pose a significant risk that necessitates an Incident Management Team must use the ICS for emergency management (both organization and protocols) to receive a response plan approved by the ministry.

 The ICS is an organized approach to effectively control and manage emergency operations where there requires:

-where unified (shared) command with other jurisdictions (local, provincial and/or federal governments and 1st Nations) or response functions (fire, police, ambulance, haz-mat) with the Responsible Party (spiller/polluter).
+where unified (shared) command with other jurisdictions (local, provincial or federal governments and 1st Nations) or response functions (fire, police, ambulance, Haz-Mat) with the Responsible Party (spiller, polluter).

-In the ICS, the emergency response is categorized into functional components such as - Command, Operations, Planning, Logistics, Finance/Administration - and response is undertaken according to a standard set of protocols (e.g. rules of engagement).
-As well, there are a establish set of response personnel positions, each with defined missions and duties under the five ICS functions.
+In the ICS, the emergency response is categorized into functional components such as, Command, Operations, Planning, Logistics, Finance/Administration, and response is undertaken according to a standard set of protocols (for example, rules of engagement).
+As well, there is a establish set of response personnel positions, each with defined missions and duties under the five ICS functions.

-Under ICS, the individual(s) in charge of the incident - the Incident Commander(s) - have the final authorities to jointly make the strategic and tactical decisions and have a complete responsibility for the management of the incident.
-Government (local, provincial, federal), via their Incident Commanders and team members, have the authority to monitor the Responsible Party's (spiller/polluter) response efforts and to determine public safety and environmental protection priorities.
-Government may also augment the company's response efforts by providing government personnel and equipment.
+Under ICS, the individual(s) in charge of the incident - the Incident Commander(s) - have the final authority to jointly make the strategic and tactical decisions and have complete responsibility for the management of the incident.
+Government (local, provincial, federal), via their Incident Commanders and team members, have the authority to monitor the Responsible Party's (spiller, polluter) response efforts and to determine public safety and environmental protection priorities.
+The government may also augment the company's response efforts by providing government personnel and equipment.
 The latter is generally based on a cost-recovery for such services, as per the Environmental Management Act's Spill Cost Recovery Regulation.
 This monitoring and augmenting functions are jointly done under the ICS application of Unified Command.